 We knew right away that the tourism board was going to be great to work with.
 They understood the value of online media and the importance of matching tours and excursions with our interests (and the interests of our readers).
 The trip was a great fit!

-Our trip to Nova Scotia was 18 days, but only 10 days were planned with the tourism board, the rest of the time we were on our own — so, we had lots of time to see the in-between bits of the province (Although, we could’ve stayed double that time).
+Our Nova Scotia travels were 15 days, but only 10 days were planned with the tourism board, the rest of the time we were on our own — so, we had lots of time to see the in-between bits of the province (Although, we could’ve stayed double that time).

 “Don’t forget to drive on the righthand side of the road!”